On this page we provide:

 - This Excellent online data analysis program was used to create the scatter plot and linear regression fit for the annual mean temperature in Vancouver, Wa between 1895 and 1994.
 The Text File of 1895 to 1994 annual average Temperature for Vancouver, WA ( 1kB Jul8 04) was used to paste data into the window displayed after clicking the "Type in Data" button.
 Click image at left to enlarge.

 - A simple Linear regression program (more info) that allows students to input their own data.
 It's not clear if there is a maximum number to data pairs but this interface is ideal for 10 pairs or so.

 - Linear regression Applet (www.math.csusb.edu/faculty/stanton/probstat/regression.html) describes estimates, residuals, and confidence bands (link unavailable).

 - An excellent text on statistical applications with many clear numerical examples.
 G.S.
 Snedecor and W.G.Cochran, 1989.
 Statistical Methods, Eighth Edition from the Iowa University Press.

-- Hyperstat (more info) has a good basic discussion of the estimate confidence intervals for correlation and regression.
+- Hyperstat ( This site may be offline. ) has a good basic discussion of the estimate confidence intervals for correlation and regression.
 See also t-test